 If you are applying for a mortgage, the mortgage offer should now be forwarded to your solicitor.

-An essential part of the Conveyancing process is to obtain searches, to ensure the property is not adversely affected by anything.
+The next step is to obtain searches, which is an essential part of the Conveyancing process, to ensure the property is not adversely affected by anything.
 A variety of searches may be needed, some specific to a location, but the most common are:

 - Environmental search – checks for flooding predictions, ground stability, contamination hazards, the presence of landfill sites etc.

-Your solicitor will then review the search results and the mortgage offer.
+Your solicitor will review the search results and the mortgage offer.

 Your solicitor will then raise enquiries based on the Contract pack and search results.

-Once everything has been agreed, including the completion date, you will receive a final version of the contract, and this will need to be signed by both parties.
+Once everything has been agreed, including the completion date, you will receive a final version of the contract.
+This will need to be signed by both parties.
 At the same time, you will sign the Transfer.
 You pay the deposit of 10% and your solicitor will request the mortgage funds from the lender, if applicable.

 From this point, both you and your seller are legally obliged to buy/sell the property.